kylebebak/questionnaire/README.md

 ## Tests
+From the root of the repo, run `python -m unittest discover tests -v`.
+Tests in the `tests` directory are run automatically by Travis.
+These tests cover the `Questionnaire`, `Question` and `Condition` classes.
+They don't cover prompters, which are completely decoupled from `Questionnaire`.

-If you've forked __questionnaire__ and want to make sure it's not broken, the modules in the `examples` directory should be used to test it.
+If you want to make sure the core prompters are working, the modules in the `examples` directory should be used to test them.
 Run, for example, `python -m examples.plans` or `python -m examples.activities` from the root of the repo.
+If anyone wants to help automate these tests that would be great!

 ## Contributing